bitovi/documentcss/pages/livestyleguide/quickstart/custom-styles.md

-@page lsg-custom-styles Look and Feel
+@page lsg-custom-styles Customizing Look & Feel
-@parent lsg-quickstart-group-customizing 0
+@parent lsg-quickstart-steps 3

 The default look and feel of your Live Style Guide is going to be similar to DocumentJS.com as it is using the default theme.